KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 This is however not true for all locales, where some (like Armenian) have 4 input rows, some (like Arabic) may remove the shift key, etc.

-However, regardless of the locale-specifics, a localized layout is typically implemented with a locale-specific ``InputSetProvider`` that describes the input keys, and a locale-specific ``KeyboardLayoutProvider`` that describes the iPhone and iPad layout.
+Regardless of the locale-specifics, a localized keyboard layout is typically implemented with locale-specific ``InputSet`` values for the alphabetic, numeric and symbolic keyboards, and a locale-specific ``KeyboardLayoutProvider`` that uses these input sets to provide iPhone and iPad-specific layouts.

-[KeyboardKit Pro][Pro] implements localized input sets and layouts for all supported keyboard locales.
+[KeyboardKit Pro][Pro] provides localized input sets and layouts for all supported keyboard locales.